NVR's Land-Light Model Is Here to Stay

 We came away with increased conviction that the homebuilder will continue to use capital-efficient options on finished lots with developers for the vast majority of land needs, and that more capital-intensive land acquisitions and joint venture agreements that have entered the balance sheet over the past three years will be implemented only sparingly going forward.
 Management acknowledged that the competition for finished lots is intense, as is currently the case for all desirable land at various stages of development, but mentioned PulteGroup (PHM) as the lone homebuilder remaining that has a stated desire to pursue a more land-light model.

-James Krapfel does not own shares in any of the securities mentioned above.
+James Krapfel does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.